A7med7x7/GeziraPal/README.md

 TensorFlow: Employ TensorFlow for machine learning model development and deployment.
 TensorFlow.keras: Specifically used for loading models created with Keras.
 Streamlit: Utilized for streamlining the web application development process.

+### About the Data

+#### Source
+The dataset was originally obtained from Kaggle: [Crop and Fertilizer Dataset for Western Maharashtra](https://www.kaggle.com/datasets/sanchitagholap/crop-and-fertilizer-dataset-for-westernmaharashtra).

+#### Overview
+- The dataset is generated and contains 11 features with more than 4k instances.
+- After analysis and data generation, it now has over 12k instances.
+- The target variable is the crop type.
+- In this repository, you will have access to the cleaned version of the dataset.
+  1. `crop_and_fertilizer.csv`: The full dataset.
+  2. `x_train_resampled.csv`: The training variables.
+  3. `y_train_resampled.csv`: Target variable.

+### Notebook Contents

+The notebook consists of:

+1. Data reading and cleaning.
+2. Data preprocessing.
+3. Modeling.
+4. Evaluation and systemizing functions.

+### String Value Input Function

+In order to enable users to input string values instead of labeled numbers to represent their information, a function is built using transformers (scaler and encoder).

+### Prediction Functions in the App

+The app contains 3 prediction functions:

+1. **Basic Recommendation Function**:
+   - It's a filtering method that uses only Pandas as a tool without any prediction capabilities or modeling.
+   - It returns the available crops to grow from the database that match your inputs.

+2. **Advanced Recommendation Function**:
+   - Using TensorFlow, we build a multi-class classification Keras model that is able to recommend the best crop.

+3. **Corresponding YouTube Tutorial Function**:
+   - This function returns the predicted label, converts it, and then searches in the corresponding YouTube tutorial from the 'link' column to suggest what to watch.